 The British Association of Dermatologists' Clinical Services Unit is responsible for developing guidance that focuses on the organisation and delivery of dermatology healthcare services (Service Guidance).
 These underpin clinical guidelines, which deal mainly with the prescribing and medical management of patients with skin diseases.
 Service Guidance encompasses both the overarching clinical pathway for patients, and the service aspects required in the delivery of dermatology care.
 This also defines the governance and organisational infrastructures which are required in the NHS, with specific reference to those which apply to secondary care dermatology clinical interventions.

-Our Service Guidance and Standards are supported by a speciality-specific self-assessment questionnaire and an audit report template, to help departments put these guidelines into practice, and assess areas for change/improvement.
+Our Service Guidance and Standards are supported by a speciality-specific self-assessment questionnaire, to help departments put these guidelines into practice, and assess areas for change/improvement.

 Our Service Guidance development process includes a formal public stakeholder consultation and review of feedback responses prior to the publication of the relevant Service Guidance.
 We encourage all interested stakeholders to register their interest in responding to future consultations for the pending Service Guidance, listed below: